-Your AD password is unique to you and is not known by anyone else unless you share it, overtly or inadvertently.
-The members of the help desk who are so authorized can reset your password if you forget it.
-When that happens, you type in a new password that is again unknown to anyone else.
+A user’s Active Directory (AD) password is unique to them and is not known by anyone else unless they share it, overtly or inadvertently.
+The members of the help desk who are so authorized can reset their password if they forget it.
+When that happens, they type in a new password that is again unknown to anyone else.
 IT systems monitor when passwords are changed, but not what the password is.

 Prohibition to sharing passwords is a basic internal control

-The prohibition to sharing passwords is a basic and standard internal control around the world.
+The prohibition of sharing passwords is a basic and standard internal control around the world.
 One of its primary purposes is to protect other employees from inappropriate suspicion in the event that an account is used for inappropriate purposes.

-This is similar in concept to the requirement that each cashier use their own cash drawer instead of a shared cash register drawer.
+This is similar in concept to the requirement that each cashier uses their own cash drawer instead of a shared cash register drawer.
 If 2 people share a cash drawer, and one steals, they both come under suspicion.
 The employer owes its employees a duty to see that their employees cannot be falsely accused of inappropriate conduct.

-If a password is shared, the person who knows another’s password now becomes automatically suspect whenever that user’s account is used for inappropriate, illegal or unethical purposes.
+If a password is shared, the person who knows another’s password now becomes automatically suspect whenever that user’s account is used for inappropriate, illegal, or unethical purposes.
 One of the 2 will be falsely accused of the violation.
 If the matter is not resolved, they both will remain under the cloud of suspicion.
 That is a bad result.

 Are passwords inadvertently shared?
 Probably.
 Does that make it right or smart?
 No.